akeyess/akeyess/README.md

 ## :wave: Hello!
 My name is ***Andrew Keyes***.
 Here's some info ABOUTME.
-Find more on Skills and Projects in my [GitHub Cirriculum Vitae/ Resume](https://github.com/akeyess/Cirriculum_Vitae) Thank you so much for your time!
+Find more about specific Skills in Projects on my [GitHub Cirriculum Vitae/ Resume](https://github.com/akeyess/Cirriculum_Vitae) Thank you so much for your time!

 I'm a **Developed researcher** pursuing an *Internship Role* or *Junior/ Entry-Level Position* as a ***Quantitative Analyst, Market/ User Researcher, Data Scientist, or Problem Solver***.